 What strategies can help me overcome common setbacks?

-To overcome setbacks, identify common challenges early and plan strategies.
-Remember, being resilient is important.
+Recognize the common issues early on and plan for them.
+Remember, resilience is important.
 Setbacks shouldn’t stop you from reaching your goals.

 How can support groups assist in my weight loss journey?

 Support groups offer motivation and a sense of belonging.
-They connect you with others who have similar goals.
-This keeps you inspired and focused on your weight loss milestones.
+They connect you with others who have similar goals, keeping you inspired and focused on your weight loss milestones.

 When should I adjust my weight loss goals?